rfmoz/grafana-dashboards/README.md

 };
 ```

-On Grafana, it only requires a configured target under any job_name.
+On Grafana, it only requires a configured target under any `job_name`.
 For example:

 ```yaml
   - job_name: 'bind'